sombriks/sombriks-hq/src/blog/0092-a-zig-overview.md

 the programmer to choose precisely how memory allocations are done within the standard library.
 No allocations happen behind your back!

-This is where zig really shines: several allocators are available and the control over memory and leak detection makes it easier to write good quality software.
+This is where zig really shines: several allocators are available, and the control over memory and leak detection makes it easier to write good quality software.